DamianZaremba/damianzaremba.co.uk/content/cv/index.markdown

 Employment History
 ------------------
-### Booking.com - DevOps Engineer
+### Booking.com - Network Engineer
 *September 2016 - Present*

-Working in the network engineering department, dealing with internal systems related to provisioning, monitoring and managing network devices across the globe.
+Working in network engineering, dealing with infrastructure related to running [AS43996](https://stat.ripe.net/AS43996) / [AS202196](https://stat.ripe.net/AS202196).

+Also manage and develop internal systems related to provisioning, monitoring and managing network infrastructure across the globe.

 ### TravelJigsaw Limited (Rentalcars.com) - Principal Security Engineer
 *November 2015 - September 2016*